Structure and requirement for an effective board of directors:

 7. AN EFFECTIVE BOARD INFORMS AND ENGAGES WITH SHAREHOLDERS

 7.1.
-The Chairman must ensure that the Company has in place, effective lines of communications with all shareholders, institutional and individual.
+The Chair must ensure that the Company has in place, effective lines of communications with all shareholders, institutional and individual

 8. EFFECTIVE BOARDS HAS A BALANCE OF SKILLS

 8.1.
 The composition of the Board should demonstrate to its shareholders that it has the right mix of skills and experiences to deliver the strategy of the Company, for the benefit of the shareholders as a whole

 9.1.
 It may not be possible for SMEs to meet all the independence criteria